JGCRI/pygcam/pygcam/doc/runProject.md

 ###Steps

 The element `<steps>` contains a series of `<step>` declarations, and has no attributes.
+Multiple `<steps>` elements are allowed.

 A `<step>` describes one step in the workflow.
-Each step has a name and an integer sequence number, neither of which needs to be unique.
-Steps can be referenced by name from the command-line to run all steps of the given name(s).
+Each step has a name and a sequence number, which can be integer or float.
+Steps (from one or more `<steps>` sections) are sorted by sequence number before execution.
+By definition, steps with the same same sequence number are order independent; they can run in any order.

 Steps are generalized by using variable definitions, some of which are set directly by the user and other which are set by the runProject.py script at run-time.
 Variables